taehoryu/arepo-tutorial/docs/_sources/Session6.rst.txt

 - ``ic_MS.py`` is a python script which creates the initial condition files and puts them in a stage directory.

+- ``module.py`` contains several python functions that are used to make the initial condition files and creating plots.

 - ``param_config_sample`` constains sample ``param.txt`` and ``Config.sh`` which will be copied to the stage directory.

 - ``snapshot_single.py`` is a python script in which output data are read to make a plot.